Generic selectors

 Expanding From Uganda To World

 Developed in Uganda in 2008, MicroResearch’s roots are in East Africa.
-However, with the flexibility and adaptability of the program, it has spread beyond Mbarara, into other African countries and into Asia.
+However, with the flexibility and adaptability of the program, it has spread beyond Uganda, across Africa and into Asia.

 Uganda